Frequently Asked Questions

 Q: How safe is the Great Adventure Challenge?

-The Great adventure Challenge is run by experienced staff from Maximum Adventure who always put the safety of competitors first.
+The Great Adventure Challenge is run by the experienced staff from Max Adventure, who always put the safety of competitors first.
 The course is regularly checked by professional course setters.
-If special knowledge is required with particular activities, Maximum Adventure will have fully trained professionals on hand to ensure the correct health and safety procedures are followed.
-In addition to the Maximum Adventure staff that are trained in first aid, the Great Adventure Challenge will be supported by an experienced team of trained paramedics to cover all first aid requirements on the day.
+If special knowledge is required with particular activities, Max Adventure will have fully trained professionals on hand to ensure the correct health and safety procedures are followed.
+In addition, the Great Adventure Challenge will be supported by an experienced team of trained paramedics to cover all first aid requirements on the day.